rynups/tiktok-botting-reporter/README.md

 # tiktok-botting-reporter

-This software reorts illegal and unethical tiktok accounts with a very fast result rate
+This software reports illegal and unethical tiktok accounts with a very fast result rate

 developer: https://t.me/tiktokreportapp